Sergio Morozov

 method respectively.

-is initially not in fullscreen
+As mentioned above LogCanvas is initially not in fullscreen mode.

-mode can be changed at any time by invoking
+Like with any Canvas fullscreen mode can be changed at any time by invoking

-setFullScreenMode(boolean fullscreen)
+setFullScreenMode(boolean fullscreen) method.

-is very simple and convenient.
+GUI of LogCanvas is very simple and convenient.

 Fig. 1.
 Logging displayed on emulator's screen.
 Scrollbar's cursor at the middle position.